 Comprehensive genomic testing generates powerful results.
 Inspire your patients to work with their DNA, instead of against it, and achieve the healthy life they deserve.

 Our nutritional genomic and pharmacogenomic test panels provide the foundation for personalized care for each patient—every time.

 Sample collection is quick and easy with a simple cheek swab.
-The DNA is then analyzed in a CLIA and CAP certified lab using our proprietary selection of genes that meet a strict set of criteria, and are clinically validated – an extra step required for testing designed for clinical use.
+The DNA is then analyzed in a CLIA and CAP certified lab using our proprietary selection of genes that meet a strict set of criteria, are validated, and are designed for clinical use.

 Each evaluated gene SNP is thoroughly researched for its impact and must be actionable.
 We do not test genetic mutations or variants that do not meet these criteria.

 Safe and secure, the data is protected at every step.
 Each Ultimate Wellness sample is de-identified before the sample is processed in the lab.
 Pharmacogenomic samples are required to have patient and ordering physician information per CLIA regulations.
 We never share or sell data to third parties.

 Genomic testing is just the beginning.
 It requires the skills of a trained clinician to properly interpret and integrate genomic results into a healthcare plan that is personalized and integrated with the whole person.
 This provides the most value and is the best way to create lifelong results.

 Genomic testing is available only to qualified clinicians.
 Apply for an account here.